himanshuu2611/Task1Codsoft/README.md

 # Task1Codsoft
-This is my repository of codsoft's first  project.
+This is my first repository and first project  of codsoft internship program.